hannomalie/hannomalie.github.io/src/jbake/content/posts/the-ddd-controversy.md

 ## NEUTRAL: DDD is an opinionated structure
 Unstructured communication might be bad.
 But what about structures that doesn't fit you?
-What if you have developers that are quite capable to have conversations with stateholders, get some nice requirements out of them, work in a collaborative and iterative way and do successful projects that way?
+What if you have developers that are quite capable to have conversations with stakeholders, get some nice requirements out of them, work in a collaborative and iterative way and do successful projects that way?

 ## PRO: Ubiquitous language between different people